Assertions

 Assert::same ($expected, $actual, ?string $description=null)

-$expected must be the same as $actual.
-It is the same as PHP operator ===.
+$expected must be identical to $actual.
+It's the same as the PHP operator ===.

 Assert::notSame ($expected, $actual, ?string $description=null)

-Opposite to Assert::same(), so it is the same as PHP operator !==.
+Opposite of Assert::same(), meaning it's the same as the PHP operator !==.

 Assert::equal ($expected, $actual, ?string $description=null, bool $matchOrder=false, bool $matchIdentity=false)